tanjeffreyz/auto-maple/README.md

 <table align="center" border="0">
   <tr>
     <td width="900px">
 Auto Maple has the ability to automatically solve "runes", or in-game arrow key puzzles.
 It first uses OpenCV's color filtration and Canny edge detection algorithms to isolate the arrow keys and reduce as much background noise as possible.
-Then, it runs multiple inferences on the preprocessed frames using a custom-trained TensorFlow RNN model until two inferences agree.
+Then, it runs multiple inferences on the preprocessed frames using a custom-trained TensorFlow model until two inferences agree.
 Because of this preprocessing, Auto Maple is extremely accurate at solving runes in all kinds of (often colorful and chaotic) environments.
     </td>
   </tr>
 </table>